Flytrex/libcanard/drivers/stm32g4_fdcan/README.md

-# STM32G4 FDCAN driver for libcanard
+# STM32G4 FDCAN driver for libcanard/DroneCAN

 This is a bare-bones driver for the variety of FDCAN that's found in STM32G4 series.